zew/go-questionnaire/README.md

 * Client side JS validation is deliberately omitted;
    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

 * Dynamic textblocks such as `RepsonseStatistics` are available, and can be easily added.
+ Inputs values and user attributes can be accessed.

 * Package `systemtest` performs full circle roundtrip - filling out all available questionnaires and comparing the server JSON file with the entered data.